kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/01-challenge-1.md

             nginx:1.14 64<br/>
             nginx:1.13 85

-        We can see that `nginx:apline` has the least (zero) criticals, which is kind of as expected!
+        We can see that `nginx:alpine` has the least (zero) criticals, which is kind of as expected!
 We will use this image when we come to deploy the pod later.

     </details>